[This article was last updated on September 13, 2018]

 Fair enough, you might want some of the new features that Ultegra R8000 offers (go to our previous story to read all about those).
 Dual pivot brakes with enough clearance for 28mm tyres might be important to you, for example, you might really like the new hoods and levers design of the R8000 dual control shifters, or you might be putting together a low-geared build for riding in the mountains and want R8000's ability to handle a 34-tooth sprocket.

-If you’re not interested in those features, though, Ultegra 6800 remains an outstanding groupset.
+If you don't need those features, though, Ultegra 6800 remains an outstanding groupset, and you'll still save a bit of money.

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.